Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 After selecting a WIFI interface press the *Scan* button to scan for access points.
 It will take some time to get the scan results.

-Select the desired access point and enter the secret and choose between DHCP or static IP address.
+Select the desired access point and enter the secret and select between DHCP or static IP address.
 After that press *Connect*.
 `Supported USB WIFI dongles <https://www.tinkerforge.com/en/shop/accessories/red-brick.html>`__ can be found in our shop.